 Food money gets divided into weeks in our house, as I menu plan and shop weekly, if I overspend, then that is cash I can visibly see coming out of next week’s food slot, and I know we won’t eat so well that week – this tends to keep me on track!

-I try and allow a realistic budget and also have a couple of categories which don’t often get used, for example, we have a ‘hairdressing’ category into which I put £20 a month.
-But I am a crunchy hippy mum who doesn’t like waste so even uses shampoo sparingly (or shhhh…. not at all!) and cuts her own and her families hair.
+I try and allow a realistic budget and also have a couple of categories that don’t often get used, for example, we have a ‘hairdressing’ category into which I put £20 a month.
+But I am a crunchy hippy mum who doesn’t like waste so even uses shampoo sparingly (or shhhh…. not at all!) and cuts her own and her family’s hair.
 I miiiiight occasionally feel the urge to go pink, or teal, and splurge on some funky hair dye, but haven’t actually been to the hairdressers in YEARS.
 So I can either carry the money over each month and let it build up, (in case of DIY home hairdressing disasters…) or put it into….dun dun duaaaaah!
 The Adventure Jar!

 I got a big old pickle jar from the recycling centre (I have actually since seen them being given away in fish and chip shops) and this is where we put any remaining money at the end of the month if it isn’t a category that needs to build up.
 Most of our money slots are pretty accurate and get spent each month, so there isn’t always a lot left, but another thing I do is always allow 5 weeks of food money, then in a 4 week month, I put that extra week straight into the jar.
 There is something so pleasing about watching actual cash build up, that it invariably makes me want to spend less.